CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 # [Single Path One-Shot NAS](https://arxiv.org/abs/1904.00420)
-This repository contains single path one-shot NAS networks  **MXNet (Gluon)** implementation, modified from [the official pytorch implementation](https://github.com/megvii-model/ShuffleNet-Series/tree/master/OneShot). **For training:** It supports the fixed structure model, the supernet model with block & channel selection and the ShuffleNetV2+ style SE. **For searching:** It supports both genetic and random search with BN statistics update and [normalized FLOP + # parameters constraint](https://micronet-challenge.github.io/scoring_and_submission.html)
+This repository contains single path one-shot NAS networks  **MXNet (Gluon)** implementation, modified from [the official pytorch implementation](https://github.com/megvii-model/ShuffleNet-Series/tree/master/OneShot). **For training:** It supports the fixed structure model, the supernet model with block & channel selection and the ShuffleNetV2+ style SE. **For searching:** It supports both genetic and random search with BN statistics update and the FLOP + # parameters constraint.

 **09/30/2019 Update:** A customized model Oneshot+, designed in combination of the Sing Path One Shot, ShuffleNetV2+ and MobileNetV3, reaches the highest top-1 & top-5 accuracies with the lowest [Google MicroNet Challenge Σ Normalized Scores](https://micronet-challenge.github.io/scoring_and_submission.html).
 Check [here](https://github.com/CanyonWind/oneshot_nas#results) for comparison.